Simple examples for sending emails from JavaMail API

 For the above code to work there should be no authentication at your SMTP server.

-But in real life SMTP servers uses authentication like TLS or SSL.
+But in real life SMTP servers use authentication like TLS or SSL.

-Let's jump to an example of setting TLS or SSL.
+Let's check an example of setting TLS or SSL.

 Send email using TLS and SSL authentication

-To establish an SSL/TLS connection, applications using JavaMail API (client) must be able to verify that the security certificate presented by the server is trusted by the client's application.
-Trusted certificates are maintained in a Java Keystore file on the client.
+To establish an SSL/TLS connection, applications using the JavaMail API (as the client) need to ensure that the client trusts the security certificate presented by the server.
+These trusted certificates are stored in a Java Keystore file on the client.
+This keystore acts as a repository for trusted certificates and enables the client to validate the server's identity and establish a secure connection.

 package com.sendemail;